-The 1988 winner of the Leopold Stokowski Conducting Competition of the American Symphony Orchestra, William Henry Curry, was born in Pittsburgh in 1954 and started conducting at the age of 14.
+Winner of the Leopold Stokowski Conducting Competition of the American Symphony Orchestra, William Henry Curry, was born in Pittsburgh and started conducting at the age of 14.

-From 1983 until 1985 Mr. Curry was resident conductor of the St. Paul Chamber Orchestra and held the post of resident conductor of the Baltimore Symphony from 1978 until 1983.
-He previously served as music director and conductor for the Peabody Conservatory, the Baltimore School for the Arts, and was assistant conductor of the Richmond Chamber Orchestra.
-The same day he was named assistant conductor (at age 21) of the Richmond Symphony, he was called upon to replace the conductor who had suddenly become ill, for the performance of Beethoven’s Ninth Symphony that evening.
+Early on, Curry served as resident conductor of the St. Paul Chamber Orchestra, the Baltimore Symphony Orchestra, and was assistant conductor of the Richmond Chamber Orchestra.
+The day he was named assistant conductor, at age 21, of the Richmond Symphony, he was called upon to replace the conductor who had suddenly become ill, for the performance of Beethoven’s Ninth Symphony that evening.
 His unexpected debut was hailed by critics and audience alike.

-In 1983, Mr. Curry was appointed associate conductor of the Indianapolis Symphony Orchestra, a post he held until 1988.
-He served there as artistic director of a number of series, including the orchestra’s acclaimed summer series with an annual attendance of some 30,000 concert goers.
+While associate conductor of the Indianapolis Symphony Orchestra, Curry served as artistic director of a number of series, including the orchestra’s acclaimed summer series with an annual attendance of some 30,000 concert goers.

-Maestro Curry assumed the role of Resident Conductor with the New Orleans Symphony in the fall of 1990.
-During the 1990/1991 season Mr. Curry led three subscription concerts in addition to the Pops and Discovery Series of the Symphony.
-In October of 1991 Mr. Curry conducted the New York City Opera’s U.S. premiere of The Mother of Three Sons by Leroy Jenkins; he went on to conduct five performances of the Jenkins opera with the Houston Opera in the spring.
+Maestro Curry then assumed the role of Resident Conductor with the New Orleans Symphony and led three subscription concerts in addition to the Pops and Discovery Series of the Symphony.
+After the New York City Opera tapped him to conducted that Opera’s U.S. premiere of The Mother of Three Sons by Leroy Jenkins, he went on to conduct five performances of the Jenkins opera with the Houston Opera.

-In recent seasons, Mr. Curry has spent time with many orchestras, including the Houston, Altanta and Baltimore Symphony Orchestras, the Nassau Symphony Orchestra, the North Carolina Symphony, the Sai Jai Thai Orchestra of Bangkok (Thailand), the National Symphony Orchestra of Taipei (Taiwan), and the Chautauqua Symphony.
+Curry’s many engagements have included the Houston, Atlanta and Baltimore Symphony Orchestras, the Nassau Symphony Orchestra, the Sai Jai Thai Orchestra of Bangkok (Thailand), the National Symphony Orchestra of Taipei (Taiwan), and the Chautauqua Symphony.

-Maestro Curry’s recent visit to the Atlanta Symphony Orchestra included not only four subscription concerts, but rehearsals with that orchestra’s well-known Atlanta Symphony Youth Orchestra combined with the Atlanta Public Schools Orchestra.
+Maestro Curry’s visit to the Atlanta Symphony Orchestra included four subscription concerts, and a project with the Atlanta Symphony Youth Orchestra combined with the Atlanta Public Schools Orchestra.
 The subscription program featured a performance of John Taverner’s The Protecting Veil with Steven Isserlis as solo cellist.
-Critic Derrick Henry, in reviewing Maestro Curry’s work in Atlanta , wrote – “Curry…showed that he is a musician of imagination and individuality with a fresh, bold and excitingly fast-paced Mussorgsky-Ravel Pictures at an Exhibition, brilliantly executed by the ASO”.
+Critic Derrick Henry, in reviewing Maestro Curry’s work in Atlanta, wrote – “Curry…showed that he is a musician of imagination and individuality with a fresh, bold and excitingly fast-paced Mussorgsky-Ravel Pictures at an Exhibition, brilliantly executed by the ASO”.